hucker/ten8t/docs/README.md

         return TR(status=False, msg="The file is stale")
 ```

-## Threaing Support
+## Threading Support

 Threading is supported in various ways.
-The easies way to enable threading
+The easiest way to enable threading

 ```python
 import datetime as dt